-Rockwool growing mediums do not have the electrical charge character of organic media and therefore cannot store nutrients other than where nutrient solution is trapped in pockets in the media.
+Rockwool growing mediums do not have the electrical charge characteristic of organic media and therefore cannot store nutrients other than where nutrient solution is trapped in pockets in the media.
 A flush of rockwool effectively removes all nutrients.

 Plants, however, do not stop growing when they are being flushed.
-Rapidly expanding buds can be seen even while the flush is removing the nutrients.
+Rapidly expanding buds can be seen even while the flush is removing nutrients.

 High nutrient levels are not typical in nature, so when nutrients are encountered, all are welcome.
-In fact, at certain pHs, plants can uptake lethal nutrient concentrations.
+In fact, at certain pH levels, plants can uptake lethal nutrient concentrations.
 This also brings to mind the fact that once the nutrients have been flushed from the root zone, the chemistry is altered, and the pH is exposed to variations.
 This can further reduce nutrient absorption.